RCasatta/nexus_relay/README.md

-# WebSocket Relay: A Pub/Sub Server for Wallet Coordination
+# NexusRelay: A WebSocket Pub/Sub Relay for Wallet Coordination

 A WebSocket server with a simple publish/subscribe text based message protocol useful for the following use-cases: